 To be eligible to participate in extracurricular activities, a student must be in good academic standing.
-BSU does not have a minimum cumulative grade point average (GPA) requirement for students to be involved in most organizations, but allows those organizations to establish their own requirements.
+BSU does not have a minimum cumulative grade point average (GPA) requirement for students to be involved in many of the recognized student organizations, but allows those organizations to establish their own requirements.
 The University has established a minimum 2.0 cumulative GPA for individuals who wish to (1) hold any elected or appointed office, (2) serve on campus committees, and/or (3) represent Bluefield State in any public appearance.
-(Exception: the rules and policies of the West Virginia Intercollegiate Athletic Conference).
+(Exception: the rules and policies of the West Virginia Intercollegiate Athletic Conference and the rules and policies of university recognized national fraternity or sorority affiliated organizations).
 Organizations wishing to determine the academic status of potential members should make requests through the Registrar's Office.